gitter-badger/BraidOS/What really is an Operating System.md

 ###Current System Concepts

+**Quotations taken from David Dalrymple's article here: [http://davidad.github.io/blog/2014/03/12/the-operating-system-is-out-of-date/](http://davidad.github.io/blog/2014/03/12/the-operating-system-is-out-of-date/)**

+**Thanks to David for his article which helped inspired me to pursue the ideas that I will collectively be calling: BraidOS**

 ####Programming Languages

 >A programming language is a piece of software that automatically translates a specially formatted block of linear text into executable code.